Aleph-Alpha/pharia-engine/resource_eval/FINDINGS.md

 ```

 Adding the first 128 Python skills took 822 seconds and consumed 11.4 GB of resident memory.
-Access the first skill after loading another 127 skills was basically instant and consumed no additional memory.
+Access the first skill after loading another 127 skills was basically instant (38 ms) and consumed
+almost no additional memory (4 KB).
-Accessing 10 times all 128 skills sequentially took 18 seconds and consumed 157 MB additional resident memory,
+Accessing 10 times all 128 skills sequentially took 18.3 seconds and consumed 157 MB additional resident memory,
 which appears to be fine with only 15 ms per skill invocation (without hitting external services such as inference,
 we measure just the overhead).
 This provides excellent quick startup time when accessing a loaded skill.
 Adding the next 128 Python skills took again about 818 seconds and consumed another 10 GB of resident memory.
 Basically, linear scaling as one wants it.
-Executing all 256 skills 10 times took 50 seconds and added some 500MB of main memory consumption.
+Executing all 256 skills 10 times took 50 seconds and added some 586 MB of main memory consumption.
-Executing all 256 skill again 10 times for the second time took only 15 seconds and no significant memory increase.
+Executing all 256 skill again 10 times (all is hot) took only 15 seconds and no significant memory increase.
 Some memory rearrangement seems to take place, but nothing out of the ordinary.
-Executing all 256 skill yet again 10 times for the third time, but this time each one consuming 1MB of memory took 17 seconds
+Executing all 256 skill yet again 10 times for the third time, but this time each one consumes 1 MB of memory took 17 seconds
 and yet again no significant memory increase.
+This is at it should be as skill invocation is one shot, there is no state.
-I may be assumed, that on sequential access resources are freed quickly.
+Thus, it may be assumed, that on sequential access resources are freed quickly.
 Furthermore, shutting down an instance hosting 256 skills and consuming 22 GB of resident memory took only 1.2 seconds.

-All together, 256 skills loaded and executed used about 22 GB main memory, which is less than 100 MB per skill.
+All together, loading and running 256 skills used about 22 GB main memory, which is less than 100 MB per skill.
 Even for more resource intensive skills (more libraries, etc.), we may assume that 150-200 MB per skill is sufficient.
 This is also based on the assumption, that skill execution itself is not very memory intensive, as the actual
 services such as document index and inference are hosted elsewhere.